 Better data leads to better decision-making and performance.
 First, it is useful to assess the capabilities of existing internal systems to collect concise, reliable and complete ESG data.
 Rather than creating completely new channels, companies can make use of existing internal audit, risk and data control verification systems.
-If internal systems are not currently sufficient for the task, a company may decide it is in its longterm best interest to invest in building capacity in this area.53 If data collection gaps are identified, companies can identify and explain them in their report.
+If internal systems are not currently sufficient for the task, a company may decide it is in its longterm best interest to invest in building capacity in this area.
+If data collection gaps are identified, companies can identify and explain them in their report.

-50 Both SASB and the FSB TCFD recommend disclosures in mainstream (i.e., public) annual financial filings.
-The TCFD notes that disclosure in mainstream financial filings should foster shareholder engagement and broader use of disclosures, thus promoting a more informed understanding of risks and opportunities by investors and others.
-They also note that the governance processes for these disclosures would then be similar to those used for existing public financial disclosures and would likely involve review by the chief financial officer and audit committee, as appropriate.
 If a company is not ready for this option, it can also produce a supplemental report that comes out at the same time as its financial report and is labeled in such a way that investors can clearly see that it relates to the financial report.

-51 Defined in the International Integrated Reporting Framework as: The active consideration by an organisation of the relationships between its various operating and functional units and the capitals that the organisation uses or affects.
+Defined in the International Integrated Reporting Framework as: The active consideration by an organisation of the relationships between its various operating and functional units and the capitals that the organisation uses or affects.
 Integrated thinking leads to integrated decision-making and actions that consider the creation of value over the short, medium and long term.

-52 See GRI's XBRL Reports Programme, CDSB's XBRL project, and CDP's XBRL project.
+See GRI's XBRL Reports Programme, CDSB's XBRL project, and CDP's XBRL project.

-53 Chartered Professional Accountants of Canada.
+Chartered Professional Accountants of Canada.
 A Starter's Guide to Sustainability Reporting.
 2013. pg 24